BilldarBagdar/C4Device_32StepSequencer/README.md

 and the input port coming from the physical C4 DIN. (plus any other midi ports you want)  Now close and restart Live.
 When Live is ready again, the remote script will only be connected on the front side (C4 to Live).
 You can move Live's selected track Left and Right using the C4 Track L and Track R buttons, for example, because the remote script works, but you won't see any LEDs or LCDs reacting to "midi feedback" because the feedback-side isn't connected yet.
-Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Track Device(s)" mode.
-You should see a message in Live's message area at the bottom of the window indicating the script's "mode change". (if not, you don't have the latest remote script running)  The remote script is always ready for the Sequencer, but the Sequencer needs to start in the mode that matches the Remote Script's current mode.
-(If the Remote Script is in USER mode, the Sequencer should "open in processing mode", and if the remote script is in any "other" mode (Track-Device, Track-Channel-Strip, Song-Function), the Sequencer should "open in bypassing mode").
+Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Track Device(s)" mode. (freshly loaded sessions start in "Track Channel Strip" mode)
+You should see a message in Live's message area at the bottom of the window indicating the script's "mode change". (if not, you don't have the latest remote script running)
+The remote script is always ready for the Sequencer, but the Sequencer needs to start in the mode that matches the Remote Script's current mode.
+(If the Remote Script is in
+USER mode, the Sequencer should "open in processing mode", and if the remote script is in any "other" mode (Track-Device, Track-Channel-Strip, Song-Function), the Sequencer should "open in bypassing mode").
 These instructions guide toward opening the Sequencer patch in "bypassing" mode.
 </p>
 <p>
 Open Max directly (if you have a full Max license) or via M4L.
 Via M4L, in Live drag a default M4L device onto a Track in your session and click the <=> (edit patch) icon upper right corner of the